carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 This is a huge can of worms.
 It is easy to show simple examples, but solutions for particular problems will be wildly different.
 Dask has a lot of functionalities to help you set up runs on a network.
-The important bit is that, once you have made your code suitable for parallel computing, you will have the right mind-set to get it to work in a distributed environment.
+The important bit is that, once you have made your code suitable for parallel computing, you will have the right mindset to get it to work in a distributed environment.
 :::

 # Overview and rationale